 There’s a better way.
 Landowners, councils and conservationists already work together to protect indigenous biodiversity.
 Instead of land grabs, the Government should be supporting these pre-existing efforts.

 ACT is listening.
-Public support is not there for SNAs and the Government needs to back down – on all of them, not just for selective groups.”
+Public support is not there for SNAs and the Government needs to completely back down.

 ACT has launched a petition to stop the Significant Natural Areas land grab.